New York Wage Theft Attorney

 Wage theft can occur in many ways but it basically boils down to employers failing to pay workers fairly or completely under local, state, and federal wage and hour laws.
 The federal Fair Labor Standards Act and other laws have been established to protect workers against various types of wage theft.
 At T. A. Blackburn Law, PLLC, we are well-versed in employment law and in all varieties of wage theft, from failure to pay minimum wage to unlawfully appropriating the tips of restaurant and hotel workers who rely on them for their livelihood.
 If you have experienced some type of wage theft, we urge you to reach out to our firm to get the assistance you need.
 You may have grounds for a claim with the Equal Employment Opportunity Commission (EEOC) or a claim made through civil court.

 Have you faced some type of wage theft?
 Take advantage of our knowledge, experience, and deep commitment to upholding employment law.
-Contact us at (347) 427-5999.
+Contact T. A. Blackburn Law, PLLC online or call (347) 427-5999.

 The following include the various ways in which wage theft can occur to workers: